This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

-Choose one; either is a sure-fire way of making yourself feel like your rather larger shoes fits your size.
+Choose one; either is a sure-fire way of making yourself feel like your rather larger shoes fit your size.
 Thicker socks can undeniably make your shoes fit better than ordinary socks.
 So you might want to try a padded set of crew socks instead of choosing skin-tight socks.
 If thick socks don’t suffice, you are always free to wear another set of socks to double the layer.
-By that, the dual layer distributes more surface area inside the shoes so it will fit perfectly.
+By that, the dual-layer distributes more surface area inside the shoes so they will fit perfectly.

 This method is best for heel shoes and flat shoes.
 What makes this more interesting is the different color variants which you can choose from.
 You can select the exact or closest color that compliments the color of your shoes so you won’t feel like there’s a difference from the original one.

 4. Use An Elastic Band To Tighten The Shoe

 This trick is an easy one.
 If you don’t want to use double socks or padding, and you don’t like stuffing your toes, then this trick could be the solution you’re looking for.
 The primary material, elastic bands, could be found almost anywhere so there’s no reason you couldn’t get one.
 Other materials needed include a thread and a needle; both of which can be conveniently found in nearby stores.